IDMNYU/audiolab/docs/synths.md

 *Notes:*
 - The 73-75 Oscillator was developed before Tcherepnin adopted the 1 volt-per-octave standard used by Moog synthesizers.
 As a result, it has a different frequency scaling from the newer circuit designs used in the Random\*Source modules.
 - The Oscillator has two separate CV inputs (*7* and *8*) with independent scaling (*9* and *10*) to modulate the frequency of the oscillators.
 This allows for, e.g. an audio-rate FM input as well as a set of voltages from a sequencer.
-- The variable waveform output transitions smoothly from a sine to a (nearly) square wave output by using an amplifier / clipping circuit.
-The square wave is not stable enough to be used as a pulse train, but can be patched through a "square-up" module (such as the Square module on the Shelfisizer).
+- The variable waveform output transitions smoothly from a sawtooth to a (nearly) sine wave output by using a waveshaping circuit similar to that found on the Triple Waveshaper.
+The output can be patched through a "square-up" module (such as the Triple Comparator or the Square module on the Shelfisizer) to create a square wave or pulse train; it can also be patched into the Dual Negative Slew to create a triangle waveform.

 #### Triple Waveshaper